 Since the type system is implemented in such a way as to allow exchanging implementations of specific types, the class of an object can't be reliably used for determining the actual type.

-However, the Type and Subtype fields can easily be used for this.
+Type and Subtype fields can easily be used for this.
 Subclasses for PDF objects that don't have such fields may use a unique name that has to begin with XX (see PDF1.7 sE.2) and therefore doesn't clash with names defined by the PDF specification.

 For basic objects this always returns